IBM/core-dump-handler/charts/core-dump-handler/README.md

 * suidDumpable: Maps to the SUID_DUMPABLE environment variable (Default 2)
 * vendor: Maps to the VENDOR enviroment variable (Default default)
 * interval: Maps to the INTERVAL enviroment variable (Default 60000)
-* schedule: Maps to the INTERVAL enviroment variable (Default "")
+* schedule: Maps to the SCHEDULE enviroment variable (Default "")
+* useINotify: Maps to the USE_INOTIFY environment variable (Default false)
 * composerIgnoreCrio: Maps to the COMP_IGNORE_CRIO enviroment variable  (Default false)
 * composerCrioImageCmd: Maps to the COMP_CRIO_IMAGE_CMD enviroment variable (Default "img")
 * DeployCrioConfig:  Maps to the DEPLOY_CRIO_CONFIG enviroment variable (Default false)